In my context, to build and apply this process it is not easy, however it is not impossible.

 Seventh

-Identify subject, correct form of verb to be and rules for ING to do present continuous
+subject, correct form of verb to be and rules for ING to do present

 Create sentences underlining subject and verb